y-z-zhang/optimize_sym_cluster/README.md

 3. Network1.txt

-  Adjacency matrix of the 16-node network used as an example in the two algorithms.
+  Adjacency matrix of the 16-node network used as an example in the two implementations.